venq/reve-com-php-sdk/docs/README.en.md

 ## Examples

 - `examples/basic.php` demonstrates end-to-end generation, polling, and remix.
+- `examples/two-image-outfit.php` shows how to keep the first image as the base model and borrow garments from a second reference via an edit task.
 - Use `ImageSource::fromStream()` for in-memory buffers when integrating with frameworks.

 ## Troubleshooting